JakeBogie/builder-gcp/control-plane/README.md

 Copy the terminal output from the `terraform apply` command to a local file.
 Example: 'control-plane.output' This output will contain IP addressing information along with the URL to login to your Ops Manager.

 You can also use the `terraform output` command to parse your `control-plane.terraform.out` configuration settings applied by the Terraform apply command.

+### DNS changes
+You will now need to make changes to the authoritative DNS servers for the zone (domain) that you are using for this environment.
+Making those changes are beyond the scope of this walkthrough.
+The name servers for your environment in GCP were allocated by the Terraform commands.
+This can be located in your `control-plane.output` file as the variable named `env_dns_zone_name_servers`.

 ## STAGE 3 - Configure your Ops Manager & BOSH Director
 ### Ops Manager Select an Authentication System